illinois-cs498vr/illinois-cs498vr.github.io/_assignments/vr-critic.md

 instructions: false
 ---

-You and a partner will review three VR experiences according to the [Oculus Best Practices Guide](https://developer.oculus.com/design/latest/concepts/book-bp/).
+You and a partner must review three VR experiences according to the [Oculus Best Practices Guide](https://developer.oculus.com/design/latest/concepts/book-bp/).
 These experiences can be from the Oculus Store, the Steam Store, or a student demo from the CS498 `V:` drive's "Student Projects" folder.
 This assignment is meant to turn you into a VR snob.
 Pick apart every little design decision you can think of.